Life lessons learned on April Fool’s Day

 5. The second best revenge is curling up on the couch for two hours.
 That’ll show ‘em!
 Yesterday I babysat Tula, my sister’s puppy, and she was so happy eating my slipper and peeing in the grass and sniffing dead worms while I miserably buried my head in the couch cushions, and I thought, “There’s probably a life lesson in here somewhere.”
 But no, in fact there wasn’t.
 I took Tula home so I could grieve in peace.

-14 Comments on "Life lessons learned on April Fool’s Day"
+14 Thoughts on “Life lessons learned on April Fool’s Day

 VQR sounds very cool.